 Green Bank is a tiny town located in the state of West Virginia.
 With a population of 141 people and just one neighborhood, Green Bank is the 265th largest community in West Virginia.
-Much of the housing stock in Green Bank was built prior to World War II, making it one of the older and more historic towns in the country.
+Green Bank has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Green Bank is a blue-collar town, with 40.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Green Bank is a town of sales and office workers, transportation and shipping workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Green Bank who work in office and administrative support (53.13%), farm management occupations (18.75%), and architecture and engineering (6.25%).